A 2025 Guide to Teaching English in China

 The Chinese people would find it difficult to self-learn English.
 That is because the grammatical intricacies and pronunciations differ from their native tongues.

-This means English teachers are in high demand throughout China’s major cities.
-But, ESL teachers are often in short supply.
+This means English teachers are in high demand throughout China’s major cities, but ESL teachers are often in short supply.

 3. The chance to make and save good money